kworam/ProcScript/README.md

     });

-Note that `XHR.makeCorsRequest_Proc` stashes a reference to itself in the variable `proc`.
-It then passes `proc` as the first parameter to the `PS.callProcSuccessCallback` and `PS.callProcFailureCallback` functions.
+Note that `XHR.makeCorsRequest_Proc` stashes a reference to itself in variable `proc` and passes it to the `PS.procSucceeded` or `PS.procFailed` function.

-`PS.callProcSuccessCallback` signals to ProcScript that the Adapter Proc completed successfully.
+`PS.procSucceeded` tells ProcScript that the Adapter Proc completed successfully.
 Before calling this function, the Adapter Proc must set the value of its "in-out" or "out" parameters.

-`PS.callProcFailureCallback` signals to ProcScript that the Adapter Proc failed.
-The second parameter to `PS.callProcFailureCallback` is an error string detailing the reason for the failure.
-ProcScript propagates this error string up the Proc call stack as described in the *_catch and _finally block functions* section of this ReadMe.
+`PS.procFailed` tells ProcScript that the Adapter Proc failed.
+The second parameter to `PS.procFailed` is an error string detailing the reason for the failure.
+ProcScript propagates this error string up the Proc call stack as described in the *_catch and _finally block functions* section of this readme.

 Using Adapter Procs
 ---------------------------------------------------

 Once you have defined an Adapter Proc, you can call it as you would any other Proc.
-Here is another example from the ProcScript demo app:
+Here is an example from the ProcScript demo app:

 	return new XHR.makeCorsRequest_Proc({
 		method: this.httpMethodValue,